broadinstitute/catch/README.md

 * `--add-adapters`: Add PCR adapters to the ends of each probe sequence.
 This selects adapters to add to probe sequences so as to minimize overlap among probes that share an adapter, allowing probes with the same adapter to be amplified together.
 (See `--adapter-a` and `--adapter-b` too.)
+* `--filter-with-lsh-hamming FILTER_WITH_LSH_HAMMING`/`--filter-with-lsh-minhash FILTER_WITH_LSH_MINHASH`: Use locality-sensitive hashing to reduce the space of candidate probes.
+This can significantly improve runtime and memory requirements when the input is especially large and diverse.
+See `design.py --help` for details on using these options and downsides.
 * `-o OUTPUT`: Write probe sequences in FASTA format to OUTPUT.

 ### Pooling across many runs ([`pool.py`](./bin/pool.py))